plangrid/react-file-viewer/README.md

 ## Usage

+Note this module works best with react 16+.
+If you are using React < 16 you will likely need to use version 0.5. `npm install react-file-viewer@0.5.0`.

 There is one main React component, `FileViewer`, that takes the following props:

 `fileType` string: type of resource to be shown (one of the supported file